3.3 GitHub Pages

 username.github.io under your account (replace

 username with your actual GitHub username), and what’s left is to push your website files to this repository.
-The comprehensive documentation of GitHub pages is at https://pages.github.com, and please ignore anything related to Jekyll there unless you actually use Jekyll instead of Hugo.
+The comprehensive documentation of GitHub Pages is at https://pages.github.com, and please ignore anything related to Jekyll there unless you actually use Jekyll instead of Hugo.
 To make sure GitHub does not rebuild your website using Jekyll and just publish whatever files you push to the repository, you need to create a (hidden) file named

 public/ directory should be the GIT repository.
-You have two possible choices of setting up this repository locally.
+You have two possible choices for setting up this repository locally.
 The first choice is to follow the default structure of a Hugo website like the diagram below, and initialize the GIT repository under the

 source/ │ ├── config.toml ├── content/ ├── themes/ ├── ... └── public/ | ├── .git/ ├── .nojekyll ├── index.html ├── about/ └── ...